JGolafshan/keno-api/README.md

 ## KenoAPI

 ## What is it?
-kenoapi is Python package that provides data that is taken straight from the offical [Keno](https://www.keno.com.au/) website. it aims to provide insight to trending numbers, find historial patterns, and monitor games in real-time
+kenoapi is Python package that provides data that is taken straight from the offical [Keno](https://www.keno.com.au/) website. it aims to provide insight into trending numbers, help user find historial patterns with ease using numpy and pandas, and monitor games in real-time.

 ## Main Features
 * Historical data